Information about opioids

 These screens were developed in the 1980s and are recommended by the Substance Abuse and Mental Health Services Administration (SAMHSA, formerly the National Institute on Drug Abuse, NIDA) for the testing of certain federal employees, as well as specified Department of Transportation (DOT) regulated occupations.

-The expanded panel detects semi-synthetic opioid use and includes the following drugs: codeine, morphine, hydrocodone, hydromorphone, oxycodone, oxymorphone and heroin.
+The expanded panel detects semi-synthetic opioid use and includes the following drugs: codeine, morphine, hydrocodone, hydromorphone, oxycodone, oxymorphone, fentanyl and heroin.
 As with all drug testing, positive screens are confirmed with gas chromatography/mass spectrometry (gc/ms).

 Learn more about the risks and impacts of opioid abuse in America.